job shadowing

 Job shadowing 2022

-This year's Frontiers in Medicinal Chemistry 2022 conference poster prize awardees Joscha Meiers (Helmholtz Institute for Pharmaceutical Research Saarland), Suzanne Willems (TU Dortmund University), Anja Vogelmann (University of Freiburg), Kirujan Jeyakumar (TU Dortmund University) and EFMC mentee Phani Kumar Nekkanti attended a job shadowing event offered by the NextGenMedChem group of the Division of Medicinal Chemistry.
-The event was the first one of its kind and this year Sanofi (Frankfurt am Main, María Méndez Pérez) and Merck KGaA (Darmstadt, Tatjana Ross) sponsored the event.
-The awardees had the chance to meet medicinal chemists and visit the laboratories at both companies.
+The poster prize awardees of the Frontiers in Medicinal Chemistry conference 2022, Joscha Meiers (Helmholtz Institute for Pharmaceutical Research Saarland), Suzanne Willems (TU Dortmund University), Anja Vogelmann (University of Freiburg), Kirujan Jeyakumar (TU Dortmund University), and EFMC mentee Phani Kumar Nekkanti attended the first ever job shadowing event offered by the NextGenMedChem group of the Division of Medicinal Chemistry.
+Invited by Sanofi (Frankfurt am Main, María Méndez Pérez) and Merck KGaA (Darmstadt, Tatjana Ross), the awardees had the chance to meet medicinal chemists and visit the laboratories at both companies.
 During their stay they gained insights how a general workday of a medicinal chemist looks like and how different the career paths of these colleagues might be.
 As medicinal chemistry is a very interdisciplinary research area the awardees also met scientists from computational chemistry and pharmacology to gain insights in how collaborative research project teams work in industry.
 The students acknowledged this opportunity as a unique event that helps to gain a realistic impression on job profiles in industry which otherwise stays very vague before applying for a job outside of academia.
 Overall, it felt like a great success and the NextGenMedChem group plans to continue with this event in 2023.

 “It did not so much change my view on medicinal chemistry, in the end it is very collaborative research area that was confirmed once again during these two days.
 But it showed how enthusiastic scientist are about developing something new.”
 Suzanne Willems